Mucyo-hub/hello-world/README.md

 #hello world
-This project describes all i have to do to develop my project as coding is my favorite thing and hobby
+This project describes all i have to do to develop my project as coding is my favorite thing and hobby this is an example of commiting repository for the git tutorial on Alx